jadijadi/lpic1book/1038_perform_basic_file_editing_operations_using_vi.md

 ## Moving the cursor

-If you need to move aound, use these keys:
+If you need to move around, use these keys:

 |key|function|
 |---|---|